UK politicians unite in tribute to queen as Britain mourns - NewsBreak

 UK politicians unite in tribute to queen as Britain mourns

-British politicians across the political spectrum united in sorrow Thursday at the death of Queen Elizabeth II , a passing that brought the country's usually fractious politics to a halt.
+LONDON — (AP) — British politicians across the political spectrum united in sorrow Thursday at the death of Queen Elizabeth II, a passing that brought the country's usually fractious politics to a halt.

 The queen's death at age 96 will be marked with 10 days of national mourning, culminating in a state funeral for the monarch.

 Essential government functions will continue, but much of the routine business of politics will be put on pause.
-Parliament is likely to sit for a special session of tributes.
+Parliamentary business will give way to two days of tributes from lawmakers in the House of Commons on Friday and Saturday.

 “She was the very spirit of Great Britain – and that spirit will endure,” Truss said.